 As a result of contacts made to the TRA Office by a taxpayer representative, the BOE's Property Tax Department initiated an interested parties process to address issues that emerged since the November 2012 release of BOE's Guidelines for Active Solar Energy Systems New Construction Exclusion.
-The project, referred to as the Solar Energy Systems New Construction Exclusion, began in September 2018, and is separated into phases; refer to LTA 2018/047 for discussion of the project.
-Work on this project began in fiscal year 2018-19, and continues into fiscal year 2020-21.
-As part of the project, a proposed new property statement reporting form for reporting solar energy power plant equipment to an assessor's office was drafted and distributed to interested parties for review in November 2019. with interested parties providing comments in January 2020; refer to LTA 2019/035, dated 11/13/2019.
+The project, referred to as the Solar Energy Systems New Construction Exclusion, began in fiscal year 2018-19, and is separated into phases; refer to LTA 2018/047 for discussion of the project.
+As part of the project, a proposed new property statement reporting form for reporting solar energy power plant equipment to a County Assessor's Office was drafted and distributed to interested parties for review in November 2019, with interested parties providing comments in January 2020; refer to LTA 2019/035, dated 11/13/2019.
+Work will continue on this project beyond fiscal year 2020-21.